pdebench/PDEBench/README.md

 - t_max: float, end of temporal domain.

 ## Datasets and pretrained models
-We provide the benchmark datasets we used in the paper through our [data repository](https://darus.uni-stuttgart.de/privateurl.xhtml?token=1be27526-348a-40ed-9fd0-c62f588efc01).
+We provide the benchmark datasets we used in the paper through our [DaRUS data repository](https://darus.uni-stuttgart.de/dataset.xhtml?persistentId=doi:10.18419/darus-2986).
 The data generation configuration can be found in the paper.
-Additionally, the pretrained models are also available to be downloaded [here](https://darus.uni-stuttgart.de/privateurl.xhtml?token=cd862f8c-8e1b-49d2-b4da-b35f8df5ac85).
+Additionally, the pretrained models are also available to be downloaded from [PDEBench Pretrained Models](https://darus.uni-stuttgart.de/dataset.xhtml?persistentId=doi:10.18419/darus-2987) DaRus repository.
 To use the pretrained models, users can specify the argument `continue_training: True` in the [config file](./pdebench/models/config/config.yaml).

 ## Citations